Department of Rural and Community Development

 Projects may also be judged having regard to how they:

-support the creation of a sense of place within the community including through the enhancement of the built environment or public realm;
+- support the creation of a sense of place within the community including through the enhancement of the built environment;

 Projects may also be judged having regard to additional criteria deemed appropriate by the LCDC which demonstrate the added value of the project or element of a project in suitably addressing the programme's aims in each Local Authority administrative area.